Netflix price hikes seen boosting global expansion

 Evercore Partners analyst Alan Gould said he expects Netflix to face little price resistance up to $9.99.
 Subscribers in the United States now pay $7.99 per month.

-Gould said the company is approaching 50 million global subscribers, and a $1-2 price increase would raise $600 million to $1.2 billion.
+Gould said the company is approaching 50 million global subscribers, and a $1-2 price increase would raise $600 million (356 million pounds) to $1.2 billion.

 Gould estimates the company — home to shows such as the critically acclaimed Kevin Spacey thriller "House of Cards" and "Orange is the New Black" — will spend about $3 billion on content in 2014 and $5 billion by 2016.